-Gas and electricity readings are validated separately by different companies, so it’s normal for your previous supplier to get these at different times.
+Gas and electricity readings are validated by different companies, so it’s normal for your previous supplier to get these at different times.

 The validation process